debug-ito/wild-bind/README.md

 ## Getting Started

-We recommend `stack` to build and install WildBind.
+We recommend `ghcup` to build WildBind.

-1. Follow the instruction in https://docs.haskellstack.org/ to install `stack` command.
+1. Follow the instruction in https://www.haskell.org/ghcup/ to install `ghcup` command.
+2. Install and enable ghc-9.2.5.

+        $ ghcup install ghc 9.2.5
+        $ ghcup set ghc 9.2.5

-2. Install development packages for libx11 and GTK+.
+3. Install development packages for libx11 and GTK+.
 In Ubuntu, you can install them by

         $ sudo apt-get install libx11-dev libxss-dev libgirepository1.0-dev libwebkit2gtk-4.0-dev libgtksourceview-3.0-dev

-3. Clone this repository and enter it.
+4. Clone this repository and enter it.

         $ git clone https://github.com/debug-ito/wild-bind.git
         $ cd wild-bind

-4. Build this repository.
+5. Build this repository.

-        $ stack build
+        $ cabal build all

 The last command triggers a lot of downloading and building.
 Be patient.